MDS-007-52/ShinySingleFit/README.md

 FM mode is approach when the frequency of the radiation source oscillates between two close values, which leads to the corresponding oscillations of the spectrometer signal.
 The amplitude of these oscillations is proportional to the absorption difference between two mentioned frequency values.
-The difference between former two options is due to the fact that RAD spectrometer (radio-acoustic detector) produces signal proportional to the power absorbed by the molecules, while video spectrometer produces signal proportional to the leftover power passed through the gas.
+The difference between latter two options is due to the fact that RAD spectrometer (radio-acoustic detector) produces signal proportional to the power absorbed by the molecules, while video spectrometer produces signal proportional to the leftover power passed through the gas.